ShannaBadhesha/Final_project/README.md

 ### Sample Information Table

-Create a txt file using Microsoft Excel with the Sample IDs and their condition.
+Create a .txt file using Microsoft Excel with the Sample IDs and their condition.
 The Sample IDs should be in the same order as the merged_file.txt otherwise DESeq2 will not accept the file.

 ## DESeq2 Vignette